Jace-Loo/School_District_Analysis/README.md

 ![Scores by School Size](https://github.com/Jace-Loo/School_District_Analysis/blob/05fc3606a0135f1b0b2fd72ef3908c206ccb2945/Results/Scores_by_School_Size.png)

 We also created a DataFrame storing the average math and reading scores by grade for each school.
-Please see [Analyzing_Reading_and_Math_Scores](https://github.com/Jace-Loo/School_District_Analysis/blob/05fc3606a0135f1b0b2fd72ef3908c206ccb2945/Analyzing_Reading_and_Math_Scores.ipynb) for the full DataFrame
+Please see [Analyzing_Reading_and_Math_Scores](https://github.com/Jace-Loo/School_District_Analysis/blob/05fc3606a0135f1b0b2fd72ef3908c206ccb2945/Analyzing_Reading_and_Math_Scores.ipynb) for the full DataFrame.

 Math:
 ```